flaneurette/Health-Library/Documents/Hacks/Cramps/README.md

 ---

 *Tip:* The earlier you notice the “tingling” or tightness, the more effective these techniques are.
-Early intervention can make cramps last just a second—or prevent them entirely.
+Early intervention can make cramps last just a second-or prevent them entirely.